 When a whale is spotted, hunters chase it in a boat called an umiak.
 It is made of a driftwood or whalebone frame pegged and lashed together, over which walrus or bearded seal skins are stretched.
 Because bowheads swim so slowly hunters can catch up to them in umiaks using only oars or paddles.

 Another problem with spring hunts is getting the whale onto the ice and butchering it.
-Global warming is thinning the ice and potentially making it the ice too thin to support a large whale.
+Global warming is thinning the ice and potentially making the ice too thin to support a large whale.
 When a whale is struck and landed, crews need help to drag it out of the water by hand.
 They can’t get tractors and backhoes on the ice but they can use that type of equipment in the fall when whales are landed on the beach.
 Assistance is also required to cut up the whale before the body heat melts the ice.

 This video provides an excellent overview of a spring hunt and the sharing of the harvest.
 It also affords insight into the respect the Iñupiat have for bowhead and the almost spiritual nature of the experience of the hunt and sharing of the bounty.
 The Iñupiat believe the whales sacrifice themselves so the Iñupiat can live.